 SUMMARY

 This specification provides the minimum requirements for the Fire Emergency Voice/Alarm Communication System.
-The system shall include, but not limited to all equipment, materials, labor, documentation and services necessary to furnish and install a complete, operational system to include but not limited to the following functions:
+The system shall include, but not limited to all equipment, materials, labor, documentation, and services necessary to furnish and install a complete, operational system to include but not limited to the following functions:

 Protected premises fire alarm systems.